 - The function returns an object (the file handler) that should be subsequently used to read/write data and finally to close the file. - Note: If the file could not be opened, the function returns an error.
-To avoid aborting the computation this error should be handled by an IO exception where
+To avoid aborting the computation this error should be handled by an IO exception where fid is the file handler that was obtained when the file was opened.

+'''

 try:

 fid = open('file.txt', 'r')

 except IOError:

 print(Error: no such file')

+'''